TYPE: a ningxia ‘pillar’ carpet

 CIRCA: early 1800’s

 A so-called ‘pillar’ carpet made in the Ningxia region of China specifically to go around columns or ‘pillars’ in a Buddhist monastery.
 The five clawed (Imperial) dragon is portrayed in disjointed ‘segments’ so as when the carpet is wrapped around a column / pillar, it appears that the dragon is writhing around the column / pillar.
-Here the blue scaled dragon is depicted chasing the precious jewel through clouds, and has long whiskers protruding from his nose, while above the dragon floats a benign mythical beasts head.
-Clouds, mountains and waves anchor the bottom, while a single key meander, and above it a strip of un-dyed brown wool, anchor the top.
+Here the blue scaled dragon with long whiskers protruding from its nose is depicted chasing the Precious Jewel through clouds, while at the top of the carpet floats a mythical creatures head – known as a Dzeepa* – which keeps evil spirits at bay.
+Clouds, mountains and waves anchor the bottom – with the mythical Mt Meru at center; while a single key meander, and above it a strip of un-dyed brown wool, anchor the top.
 An earlier owner has in this instance edge the top and bottom in red cloth, so it can be hung from a wall.
-Given that the ends are intact, and the red colour cloth, it points to this more recent ‘addition’ possibly having been done by a Buddhist monastery, that hung the carpet as opposed to wrapped it around a column.
+Given that the ends are intact, and the red colour cloth, it points to this more recent ‘addition’ possibly having been done by a Buddhist monastery, that ‘hung the carpet’ as opposed to wrapping it around a column (as was its intended use).
 A stunning old piece in very good condition with all natural dyes.
 A collectors piece.

 SIZE: 2.25m x 0.84m